Published:

 Payout after delivery | Payout only after shipping confirmation | Product marketplaces, higher value |

-Payout after service | Payout after completion of the service | Service marketplaces |
+Payout after performance | Payout after completion of service | Service marketplaces |

-Payout on release | Platform or buyer manually releases | Escrow, project platforms |
+Payout after approval | Platform or buyer releases manually | Escrow, project platforms |

 6. Accounting and reconciliation

-Platform revenue vs. seller revenue: The platform records only its commission as revenue – not the total amount.
+Platform revenue vs. seller revenue: The platform only records its commission as revenue – not the total amount.
 This has a direct impact on VAT.

-7. Checklist: What you should check before launch
+7. Checklist: What to check before launch

 Have you had the regulatory classification of your model legally reviewed?